alt="Accident Claims Assist company logo"

 Therapies and Treatment Effects

-You can have flashbacks and nightmares of the accident for days, weeks or more after a car accident.
+It’s normal to have flashbacks and nightmares of the accident for days, weeks, or even months after a car accident.
 Remember that whatever you’re feeling is okay.
-There is no right or wrong.
+There is no right or wrong in this process, and your feelings are valid.

-- Make sleep a priority.
-Sleep can be difficult when dealing with trauma, but lack of sleep can exaggerate negative emotions and make it more difficult to make positive choices.
+• Make sleep a priority.
+Sleep can be difficult when dealing with trauma, but lack of sleep can exaggerate negative emotions and make it more challenging to make positive choices.

-- Seek one-on-one counselling or a support group if your feelings haven’t improved within four to six weeks, especially if your symptoms are disrupting daily activities or causing suicidal thoughts.
+• Seek one-on-one counselling or a support group if your feelings haven’t improved within four to six weeks, significantly if your symptoms are disrupting daily activities or causing suicidal thoughts.

 Compensation for Psychological Effects after an accident